EutechCybernetic/lucy-pro-documentation/uiref.md

     * - Property
       - Description
     * - actions
-      - The list of [uiactions](uiactions) to execute when the button is clicked.
+      - The list of [User Interface Actions](uis.rst#uiactions) to execute when the button is clicked.

 ## Appearance Properties